DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 ## linuxsec-doh

-DoH proxy to Cloudflare DNS servers operated by LinuxSec.
+DoH server operated by LinuxSec.
 Server located in the Indonesia.

 Non-logging, supports DNSSEC.